Pests, diseases and weeds

 • Surveying specific pests or diseases – a useful way to check levels of one specific condition in your forest.
 You'll need to know what symptoms or signs you're looking for.

-• Symptom assessments – intensive inspection of all trees in a defined area for any and all signs of damage.
+• Symptom assessments – intensive inspection of all trees in a defined area for signs of damage.
 Take recordings by section of tree (overall form, branches, buds and foliage, roots and collars, logs and stumps, leaders and stem).

-Keep detailed notes of your inspections – including times, dates, weather conditions and GPS coordinates.
+Keep detailed notes of your inspections.
+Include times, dates, weather conditions and GPS coordinates.